Telenav/smithy/README.md

    * All non-collection model types are immutable
    * The `@builder` trait defined here can be used to simplify model object creaton by generating a "builder" class for the type
+   * Generated model classes have **no dependencies** outside of the JDK and Jackson annotations
    * Generated types return valid JSON from `toString()` with no serialization framework needed; and all generated types correctly implement `equals()`, `hashCode()`, and, where applicable (numbers, timestamps, strings) `Comparable`.